usubalang/usuba/_posts/2020-08-16-future-work.md

 Intel's AVX2 (note that ARMv7 has 32-bit registers whereas Skylake has 64-bit registers).

-Still, the reality is more complex: Intel, ARM and PowerPC CPUs are very different, each with their own pipelines, their own execution units, their own instruction sets and their own latencies.
-We leave to future work to conduct a proper evaluation of bitslicing and mslicing on ARM and PowerPC, for which Usubac's Neon and AltiVec backend should prove useful.
+This benchmark only deals with bitslicing, and thus does not exploit arithmetic instructions, shuffles, or other architecture-specific SIMD instructions.
+We leave to future work to extend this preliminary evaluation to other ciphers and slicing modes.

 ## Verification